check-spelling/auth0-verified-email-address-change/Tenant/README.md

 # Auth0 Tenant Configuration

 This section of the repository contains files for [Auth0 Tenant](https://auth0.com/docs/getting-started/the-basics#account-and-tenants) configuration and asset definition.
 The files are organized to be used with the [Auth0 Deploy CLI tooling](https://auth0.com/docs/extensions/deploy-cli) using Directory format specification.

-Configuration can utilized as-is, however review - e.g. of asset naming and/or associated asset description, for example - is recommended before deploying.
+Prior to deployment, there are aspects of configuration that will need to be customized and for each asset the specifics are discussed in the relevant section below.
+In general we also recommend that asset naming and/or associated asset description is also reviewed prior to deployment. **Note: depending on the age of your Auth0 Tenant you may also need to [Enabled seamless SSO](https://auth0.com/docs/dashboard/guides/tenants/enable-sso-tenant) in your Auth0 Tenant Settings**

 ## [`clients`](./clients)

 This folder contains the [Auth0 Application](https://auth0.com/docs/applications) (a.k.a.
-Client) definitions, for both the Profile Managemnt application and the Profile Management Service implemented as part of Verified Email Address Change, and as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).
+Client) definitions, for both the _Profile Managemnt_ client and the _Profile Management Service_ implemented external (to Auth0) as part of Verified Email Address Change, and as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).
+Prior to deployment there are a number of specific aspects for each client definition that should be reviewed and customized:

+- _**Allowed Callback URLs**_ (`callbacks`; see [Application Settings](https://auth0.com/docs/dashboard/reference/settings-application) for further details) should be modified, and `localhost` definitions should be replaced with the respective domain where each asset is hosted.

+- _**Allowed Logout URLs**_ (`allowed_logout_urls`; see [Application Settings](https://auth0.com/docs/dashboard/reference/settings-application) for further details) should be modified, and `localhost` definitions should be replaced with the respective domain where each asset is hosted.

+- _**Allowed Web Origins**_ (`allowed_origins`; see [Application Settings](https://auth0.com/docs/dashboard/reference/settings-application) for further details) should be modified, and `localhost` definitions should be replaced with the respective domain where each asset is hosted.

 ## [`resource-servers`](./resource-servers)

-This folder contains the [Auth0 API](https://auth0.com/docs/apis) definition for the Profile Managemnt API route(s) that typically forms part of the Profile Management Service for Verified Email Address Change as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).
+This folder contains the [Auth0 API](https://auth0.com/docs/apis) definition for the _Profile Managemnt API_ route(s) - implemented extrnal to Auth0 - that forms part of the Profile Management Service for Verified Email Address Change as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).
+Prior to deployment there is one specific aspect for the reseource server definition that should be reviewed and customized:

+- _**Identifier**_ (`identifier`; see [API Settings](https://auth0.com/docs/dashboard/reference/settings-api) for further details) should be modified, and `localhost` definitions should be replaced.
+The identifier for an API is in URI format - this is not a URL to the API - and the recommendation would be to use your organizations domain name here as the replacement.

 ## [`rules`](./rules)

 This folder contains the [Auth0 Rule](https://auth0.com/docs/rules) that essentially drives Verified Email Address Change, as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).
+Once deployed, the following Rule [Settings](https://auth0.com/docs/rules/guides/configuration#configure-values) will nedd to be configued:

+- `DEBUG` (optional): set to `true` te enable debug logging via use of the Auth0 [Real-time Webtask Logs Extension](https://auth0.com/docs/extensions/realtime-webtask-logs).

+- `PROFILE_CLIENT`: set to the **Client ID** of the _Profile Management_ Application definition in Auth0.

+- `PROFILE_SERVICE`: set to the **Client ID** of the _Profile Management Service_ Application definition in Auth0.

+- `PROFILE_AUDIENCE`: set to the **API Audience** of the _Profile Management API_ definition in Auth0.
+Implementation will also use this value as the Namespace for the Profile Management [Custom Claims](https://auth0.com/docs/tokens/guides/create-namespaced-custom-claims) added to the [ID Token](https://auth0.com/docs/tokens/concepts/id-tokens) and [Access Token](https://auth0.com/docs/tokens/concepts/access-tokens).

+- `PROFILE_REDIRECT`: set to the base URL of the proprietry Profile Management functionality implemented outside of Auth0 (e.g. `https://hipster.cevolution.co.uk/Profile`).
+As already discussed, implementation expects the following organization of functionality under this URL
+	- `client`:
+	- `service`:

 ## About Auth0